The AWPA works to eradicate rabies through the humane control of the population of dogs and cats by spaying, neutering and vaccinating

 Benefits for your female pets

-• They will live a longer, healthier life.
+- They will live a longer, healthier life.

 Spaying helps prevent uterine infections and breast cancer, which is fatal in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.
-Also it would prevent transmission of venereal infection
+Also it would prevent transmission of venereal infection - Spayed female cats or dogs won’t go into heat.

 If a complete hysterectomy is performed, it would prevent the female animal coming into heat thereby preventing the attraction of male animals to her.
 While cycles can vary, female felines usually go into heat four to five days every three weeks during breeding season.
 In an effort to advertise for mates, they’ll yowl and urinate more frequently—sometimes all over the house!
 With street dogs and cats, this reduces the fights they get into, over a female in heat, and the resultant injuries they may face.